quantum-kite/kite/docs/documentation/tb_model.md

 !!!
 Note

-    In this and next tutorials, the required packages will be included with the following aliases
+    A python script that generates KITE's input file  requires few python packages that can be included with the following aliases

     ``` python
     import kite